 - Grants were established to provide financial aid for students conducting and presenting research or for studying abroad.

 - The Monarch Review, the Methodist University journal for undergraduate research, was established.
 The Monarch Review accepts peer- and professor-reviewed student research papers and juried artwork and musical performances.

-- The Presidential Lecture Series was established to bring to campus renowned experts in their fields, such as CNN medical correspondent Dr. Sanjay Gupta, author Doris Kearns Goodwin, and MLB Hall of Famer Cal Ripken, Jr.
+- The Presidential Lecture Series was established to bring to campus renowned experts in their fields, such as CNN medical correspondent Dr. Sanjay Gupta, Team of Rivals author Doris Kearns Goodwin, and Major League Baseball Hall of Famer Cal Ripken, Jr.